etiennebr/rstdocs/OTB-Applications.rst

 environment variable, as for the command line launcher.
-Also, as for the command-line application, a more simple script is generated and installed by OTB to ease the configuration of the module path : to launch the graphical user interface, one will start the ``otbgui_Rescale`` script.
+Also, as for the command-line application, a more simple script is generated and installed by OTB to ease the configuration of the module path : to launch the *Rescale* graphical user interface, one will start the ``otbgui_Rescale`` script.

 The resulting graphical application displays a window with several tabs: